pe2mbs/odbc2orm/README.md

 # Licence
+This package is under GNU GENERAL PUBLIC LICENSE, Version 2 only.
+Therefore article 9 of "GNU GENERAL PUBLIC LICENSE, Version 2, June 1991" does not apply.

-This package is under GNU GENERAL PUBLIC LICENSE, Version 2 only See LICENCE file for the GNU GENERAL PUBLIC LICENSE, Version 2, June 1991
+See LICENCE file for the GNU GENERAL PUBLIC LICENSE, Version 2, June 1991